Frequently Asked Questions

 Can I open up my home to host a family?

 The tight rental market in Portland has made housing a challenge.
 While we are currently not offering this housing program, we may do so in the future.
-Feel free to send us an email if you would like to rent a room or part of your home to a single, couple, or refugee family, and you live in the Portland metro area.
+If you are a apartment property owner and would like to use space for refugees to rent, please send us an email.

 What do refugees like most about living here?

 This is a question that comes up often!
-While we would like to be able to answer with the Portland classics: Salt & Straw icecream, Powell’s books, Forest Park, food carts, etc., refugees are simply thankful to have a safe place to live.
+While we would like to be able to answer with the Portland classics: Salt & Straw ice-cream, Powell’s books, Forest Park, food carts, etc., refugees are simply thankful to have a safe place to live.
 They have a home.
 Their children get an education.
 Their family finally has opportunities to succeed.
-Their new lives can be built on safety, freedom, and hope for the future.
+Their new lives can be built on a foundation of safety, freedom, and hope for the future.

-Do you speak at churches, schools, or events?
+Do you speak at churches, schools, and events?

 Yes, send us an email.
 We would like to help create awareness within your community and share ways you can support the refugees in our city.